OathPros/COMP3/source/guidelines/keyboard.rst

 * Tab should cycle keyboard focus through each control.
 * Construct a logical keyboard navigation order for your UI.
 Keyboard focus should move between controls in a predictable order.
 In Western locales, this is normally left to right and top to bottom.
+* Play the alert sound when the user attempts to navigate past the end of a group of related objects.
+For example, when navigating a list, stopping at the end with audio feedback is usually preferable to moving the focus back to the first object in the list.
+Otherwise, users who are blind or have low vision may not realize they have returned to the beginning.
+* When possible, play the alert sound when tab fails to move keyboard focus.
+For example, when the focus is on the first character in a text field and the user presses left arrow key, or the user tries to perform multiple selection in a single selection dialog.
+* Ensure that control labels immediately precede the control in the keyboard focus order.
+This will ensure that the access key you assign to the label will move focus to or activate the control.
 * In addition to Tab, where possible it should also be possible to move through a UI using the arrow keys, both within user interface elements (such as lists, icon grids or sidebars) and between them.

 Note: if activating a control enables other controls, do not automatically give focus to the first dependent control when it is activated, but instead leave focus in place.